 Video Conferences where you will deliver synchronous speeches are mandatory.
-Because our meeting times are strictly scheduled, there is only ONE opportunity to make-up a missed speech for an EXCUSED absence.
-Excused absences include illness, family death, emergency, an official school trip or an official school activity, ONLY IF DOCUMENTATION IS PROVIDED.
-The instructor determines the date/time which is posted on your schedule.
+Because our meeting times are strictly scheduled, you are allowed to make-up ONE speech only.
+The instructor determines the date/time of the makeup and it will result in a deduction of points of 20 pts.